lmmx/polars-genson/genson-core/README.md

 let final_schema = builder.to_schema();
 ```

-Perfect — the `genson-core` README should stay **crate-focused**, and just document the new normalisation feature.
-Here’s a section you can drop in after *Schema Features* but before *Integration*:

----

 ## Normalisation

 In addition to inferring schemas, `genson-core` can **normalise arbitrary JSON values against an Avro schema**.